 Sounds like a plan?
-Then read the full post to learn about what are the top budget European surfing destinations.
+Then read the full post to learn about what are the best destinations for surfing in Europe.
 To which one will you go first?

 What’s The Best Time For Surfing in Europe?

 The best time of year for surfing in Europe is in fall, which is when the North Atlantic swell season starts.
 But, of course, it all depends on the location.
-Home to some of the finest surfing destinations in Europe, Portugal is a great destination for surf all year round, and it’s one of the most consistent countries when it comes to waves.
+Portugal, which is considered one of the best spots to surf in Europe, is a year-round destination, not to mention one of the most consistent countries when it comes to waves.
 Close to Peniche, for instance, you can surf every day of the year.
 During the summer, Central Portugal is a great place to be for catching waves, and during the winter the west coastline of the country is one of the best surfing spots.

 But if you decide to go on a surfing trip in France, for instance, you might wanna go in May, June, July, August, or September, especially if Hossegor is the chosen surf spot.